olimungo/planning-poker-v2/docs/users-guide.md

 ## $ Final results

 In between rounds, the session manager may hit the END button which will trigger the display of the final results on the Board.
-A mail with the final resuls may be sent by hitting the _paper plane_ icon.
+A mail with the final results may be sent by hitting the _paper plane_ icon.

 ![Board registration](images/board-final-results.png "Pig pause")